 Benefits of Using a Headless CMS

-Hadless Architecture for Flexibility
+Headless Architecture for Flexibility

-A Headless CMS separates the backend from the frontend, allowing you to independently design and develop your user interface.
+A headless CMS separates the backend from the frontend, allowing you to independently design and develop your user interface.
 This headless architecture lets you update your content without affecting the frontend and vice versa.
 It also allows you to use different frontend and backend technologies, providing greater flexibility in building and managing your applications.

 Structured Content That Can Be Delivered Over Multiple Channels